CanDIG/CanCOGen_synthetic_data/README.md

 **Usage:**

-- Generate a list of CanCOGEN CRFs in json:
+- Generate a list of CanCOGen CRFs in json:

 <pre>python generator.py [--number_of_patients=100 --filename=output]</pre>

-- Convert a list of CanCOGEN CRFs to a list of Phenopackets
+- Convert a list of CanCOGen CRFs to a list of Phenopackets

 <pre>python converter.py --input_file=cancogen_crf.json [--output_filename=output]</pre>